This year, I am hoping to share a lot more about how I have learned to lead a classroom of 2-3 year olds.

 I use a pointer stick and we count the number of buses that are at school that day.

 First we count like normal.
 Then we sing and count.
-Then we count in Spanish and then French and then sometimes if I am feeling goofy I will pretend to count in Chinese and of course the kids think it’s hilarious because I actually have no idea how to count in Chinese.
+Then we count in Spanish and then French because I just love that beautiful language.

 After we count how many students are at school, I tell my students that it’s time to do the most important thing in our whole day.